Dazzling dance musical An American In Paris is a breathtakingly beautiful show.

 An American In Paris features an impressive array of dance styles and really seems to be the epitome of the maxim “why walk when you can dance?”.
 Everything moves with a spring in its step – from the radiant lead performers to the stunning sets – and there is a remarkable fluidity as the cast dance their way through the sensuous tale of art, friendship and love.

 This lavish production certainly made me fall in love with dance all over again, and I thought I was already as besotted as it is possible to be!

-Wheeldon’s An American In Paris had its world premiere at the Théâtre du Châtelet in Paris on 22nd November 2014.
-It ran until 4th January 2015, before opening on Broadway in March 2015 and transferring to the West End in March 2017.
+Wheeldon’s An American In Paris had its world premiere at the Théâtre du Châtelet in Paris on 22 November 2014.
+It ran until 4 January 2015, before opening on Broadway in March 2015 and transferring to the West End in March 2017.
 The production was written by Craig Lucas and is set in 1945, just after the liberation of Paris from Nazi occupation.
-This means Lucas’ interpretation of lyricist and librettist Alan Jay Lerner’s original screenplay revises the timeframe so that the action takes place earlier than the 1950s setting of the film.
+This means Lucas’ interpretation of lyricist and librettist Alan Jay Lerner’s original screenplay revises the time-frame so that the action takes place earlier than the 1950s setting of the film.
 Lucas has also added extra substance by providing a more refined backstory to explain the relationships between the main players.

 Although there are still swastika flags brazenly hanging and citizens remain apprehensive about who might overhear their conversations, the narrative is infused with an endearing post-war optimism.
 Paris is yearning for a shiny new beginning and so are the characters we meet.